 This article was inspired by a reader who is struggling to accept her relationship breakup.
-“I feel like I’m a dead soul on the inside,” says Kate on When the Man You Love is Marrying Someone Else.
+“I feel like I’m a dead soul on the inside,” says Kate on What to Do When Your Life Feels Empty.
 “I met my boyfriend at work, and I felt my life was complete because he was there for me.
 Day and day out I feel like I needed him more than he would ever need me.
 Now he is marrying someone his mother chose for him, and I feel dead inside.
 I am devastated and feel nothing.
 I am however going to start going to the gym to have an activity that I could look forward to besides work.
 But I am so used to having him in my life constantly, I live alone, and I don’t know how to come alive again.”

-If you’re brave enough to say “I feel dead inside”, you’ll find you’re not alone.
-Last month 72,000 people searched for ways to come alive – and the number is increasing.
-More and more people are seeking deep meaning and purpose in their lives.
+You’re not alone if you’re saying “I feel dead inside.”
+Last month 72,000 people searched for ways to come alive, and more people are searching for life, hope and help every month.
+More and more people are seeking to find deep meaning and purpose in their lives.

 Overcoming your feeling of being dead inside won’t be as simple as scrolling through my tips and finding a quick fix.
 It may have taken years for your empty feelings to develop and take root, which means it may take a long time for them to come alive again.

 4 Ways to Come Alive When You Feel Dead Inside